 Honeysuckle aphid (Hyadaphis tataricae)

-Biology and life history The aphids are reported to overwinter as eggs near the damaged tips of infested plants.
+Biology and life history This aphid is reported to overwinter as eggs near the damaged tips of infested plants.
 With the onset of new growth, the first of several generations of aphids hatch and begin feeding.
 Where the can the feed within the protection of curled leaves and flower clusters.
 These aphids spend their entire life on honeysuckle, littering the tips with cast off aphid exoskeletons.
 In fall, winged males mate with wingless female that lay eggs for the next season.

 For monitoring and management